JQ75DJ1JVM

 kayleenmoore

-Updated: Feb 28, 2023
+• Feb 26, 2023

-In my life, I found myself in one of these circumstances when I woke up and realized that I was struggling with anxiety, insomnia, dealing with a recent miscarriage, uprooted from our home on purpose.
+In my life, I found myself in one of these circumstances when I woke up and realized that I was struggling with anxiety, insomnia, dealing with a recent miscarriage, and uprooted from our home on purpose.
 I had health issues related to gluten.
-I had an overwhelming sense of burden to meet the approval of others, on top of having two toddlers.
-I asked myself the question, How did I get here?
-Burdens came from all sides, some by self-infliction, others by circumstance, I was in physical and mental trouble.
+I had an overwhelming sense of burden to meet the approval of others, on top of having two toddlers at home.
+I asked myself"How did I get here?'"
+Burdens came from all sides, some by self-infliction, others by circumstance.
+I was in physical and mental trouble.
 I needed help!
-As women, we can play a good game on the outside.
-If you met me, you would see a good little Christian mama, reads her bible, serves at church, takes care of her family and serves in her community.
-But as I woke up, I found myself in this horrid situation, I realized I was a fake.
+As women, we can put on a good front.
+If you met me, you would see a good Christian mom who reads her Bible, serves at church, takes care of her family, and serves in her community.
+But as I woke up, I found myself in this horrid situation, and I realized I was a fake.
 I proclaimed to be free, but I was truly in bondage.
 Galatians 5:1, “it is for freedom that Christ has set me free.”
 What the heck does having freedom look like?
 Christianity promises freedom, but I sure didn’t feel it.

-This is death of a mental and spiritual sense, not physical by any means.
-I was enslaved to doing good works, enslaved to approval of others, enslaved to my unattainable perception of what a perfect mom looked like.
+This is the death of a mental and spiritual sense, not physical by any means.
+I was enslaved to doing good works, enslaved to the approval of others, enslaved to my unattainable perception of what a perfect mom looked like.
 When I put all of those thoughts and perceptions to death in my mind, the things that held me down had no power to enslave me any longer.
 I replaced them with the truth of God’s promises of who I am in Him.
 I was set free.

 Comments